-Record the hazard that could cause harm or injury - add Identify hazard appropriate detail about the type and location of hazards 1.Lack of awareness of policies and procedures that can result in the transmission of the virus.
-Existing level of risk Consider current level of risk HIGH MEDIUM LOW NEGLIGIBLE List your control measures required to reduce risk - add Control measures appropriate detail about the type and location of controls
+Identify hazard Record the hazard that could cause harm or injury - add appropriate detail about the type and location of hazards 1.Lack of awareness of policies and procedures that can result in the transmission the virus.
+Existing level of risk Consider current level of risk HIGH MEDIUM LOW NEGLIGIBLE ntrol measures required etail about the type and

-- Health and Safety Policy has been updated in light of the COVID-19 advice. - All staff, children and volunteers are aware of all relevant policies and procedures including, but not limited to, the following: - Health and Safety Policy - Infection Control Policy - First Aid Policy - All staff have regard to all relevant guidance and legislation including, but not limited to, the following: - - -The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013 - -The Health Protection (Notification) Regulations 2010 - -Public Health England (PHE) (2017) 'Health protection in schools and other childcare facilities' - -DfE and PHE (2020) 'COVID-19: guidance for educational settings' - The relevant staff received necessary training that helps minimise the spread of infection, e.g. infection control training. - The school keeps up-to-date with advice issued by, but not limited to, the following: - -DfE; NHS; Department of Health and Social Care; PHE

-Staff are made aware of the school's infection control procedures in relation to coronavirus.

-- Parents are made aware of the school's infection control procedures in relation to coronavirus via letter and social media - they are informed that they must not send their child to school if they have coronavirus (COVID-19) symptoms, or have tested positive in the last 10 days, or if another household member develops coronavirus symptoms.
-In both these circumstances the parents/carers should call the school to inform the school of this and that they will be following the national Stay at Home guidance. - Children are made aware of the school's infection control procedures in relation to coronavirus and are informed that they must tell a member of staff if they begin to feel - Staff and children are made aware of the process for removing face coverings when pupils and staff who use them arrive at school, and this is communicated clearly to parents and staff.
+- Health and Safety Policy has been updated in light of the COVID-19 advice - All staff, pupils and volunteers are aware of all relevant policies and procedures including, but not limited to, the following: - Health and Safety Policy - Infection Control Policy - First Aid Policy - All staff have regard to all relevant guidance and legislation including, but not limited to, the following: - The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013 - The Health Protection (Notification) Regulations 2010 - Public Health England (PHE) (2017) 'Health protection in schools and other childcare facilities' - DfE and PHE (2020) 'COVID-19: guidance for educational settings' - The relevant staff receive any necessary training that helps minimise the spread of infection, e.g. infection control training. - The school keeps up-to-date with advice issued by, but not limited to, the following: - DfE; NHS; Department of Health and Social Care; PHE - Staff are made aware of the school's infection control procedures in relation to coronavirus. - Parents are made aware of the school's infection control procedures in relation to coronavirus via letter and social media they are informed that they must not send their child to school if they have coronavirus (COVID-19) symptoms, or have tested positive in the last 10 days, or if another household member develops coronavirus symptoms.
+In both these circumstances the parents/carers should call the school to inform the school of this and that they will be following the national Stay at Home guidance. - Pupils are made aware of the school's infection control procedures in relation to coronavirus and are informed that they must tell a member of staff if they begin to feel unwell.

-• The Staff and Volunteer Confidentiality Policy and Pupil Confidentiality Policy are followed at all times - this includes withholding the names of staff, volunteers and pupils with either confirmed or suspected cases of coronavirus.
+- Staff and pupils are made aware of the process for removing face coverings when pupils and staff who use them arrive at school, and this is communicated clearly to parents and staff. - The Staff and Volunteer Confidentiality Policy and Pupil Confidentiality Policy are followed at all times this includes withholding the names of staff, volunteers and pupils with either confirmed or suspected cases of coronavirus.